BOOSTER SHOTS AND V.I.D.

-Take your dog for regular checkups but don't destroy his immune system with booster shots which can lead to ii Vaccine Induced Disease (VID) i.e. big income for veterinary practices!
+Take your dog for regular checkups but don't destroy his immune system with routine booster shots which can lead to ii Vaccine Induced Disease (VID) i.e. big income for veterinary practices!

 BOOSTER SHOT WARNING

 Kris Christine and Staff 2007, editorial UPDATE March 2019

 The risks of over-vaccination are serious and significant.
 TheDogPlace.org forced the veterinary associations to classify only parvo, hepatitis, distemper and rabies vaccines as “Core Vaccines.”
-Here is a summary of the facts and risks of repeated "booster shots."
+This revolutionary action reduced the risks of repeated "booster shots."

 The rabies vaccine information was validated by TheDogPlace.org in Jan 2007 but pet owners are still being misled about booster shots.
 Let's start with the acknowledged fact that following puppy shots, core vaccines are proven to protect your pet for a minimum of 7 years!
 Duration of vaccine immunity has been withheld from the pet owning public for obvious reasons.
 Immunizations are among the most profitable visits for the veterinary practice and many vets' offices still push annual, bi-annual, and/or tri-annual "booster shots" on adult dogs.